fortio/progressbar/README.md

 ### Manually updating a progress bar and additional output

-Manually handling a 2-line output updates (1 misc line and the 1 line for the progress bar):
+Manually handling a 2-line output update (1 misc line and the 1 line for the progress bar):

 ```go
 	pb := progressbar.NewBar()